daamien/blog/_posts/2015-03-02_PoWA_2_Moving_Fast_Breaking_Things.md

 ---
-date : 2015-03-02 20:03:14
+date : 2015-03-02 19:03:14
 layout: post
 title: PoWA 2 !
 Moving Fast and Breaking Things
 category: english
 tags: [PostgreSQL, performance, workload]
 ---

-Yesterday, DALIBO release the second major version of [PoWA](http://dalibo.github.io/powa/), the PostgreSQL Workload Analyzer.
+Yesterday, DALIBO released the second major version of [PoWA](http://dalibo.github.io/powa/), the PostgreSQL Workload Analyzer.
-We're kind of proud of what we've achieved with this new version, however we did crack some eggs while making that omelette...
+We're kind of proud of what we've achieved with this new release, however we did crack some eggs while making the omelette...
 Here's a brief explanation for all the disruptive choices we made...

 <!-- MORE -->